Juanesb230/ArduinoProjects/README.md

 ## 6. Energy calculation and send it by NRF24L01

 <p align="justify">
-With an Arduino, voltage and current sensors the code calculates the energy and sends that data with NRF24L01.
+With an Arduino, voltage and current sensors, the code calculates the energy and sends that data with  NRF24L01 antenna.
 This code receives a message of RPI and sends the energy.
 The RPI code is in the following link:
 </p>